joanna350/DjangoReact/README.md

 #### Project Scope
-- Django app takes in user id, email, message from an endpoint and saves them with the datetime of creation.
+- Django app takes in user id, email, message from an endpoint and saves them with the datetime of creation
-- React component is utilized through Webpack to show the data uploaded from the endpoint.
+- React component is utilized through Webpack to show the data uploaded from the endpoint
-- Scheduler.py will help count the messages uploaded on a day or a list of days within a time range.
+- Scheduler.py will help count the messages uploaded on a day or a list of days within a time range

 #### Evironment
 - Python3